theall38103/DWF-Database-Artifacts/JSON-file-format.md

 [Vendor name] [product name] version [version info] is vulnerable to a [flaw type] in the [component] resulting [some impact].
 ```

 The description, or sufficient data to write one is required.
+Needed for the MINIMUM entry.
 MANDATORY

 ## SOURCES

 1.0: An array of one or more entries.
 Each entry has self identifying information.
 Please note that this data may also exist under the Vendor hierarchy for specific vendor and vendor/product combinations.
 This global entry is meant to reflect the original "upstream" version vulnerability information.
+Needed for the MINIMUM entry.
+MANDATORY

 ### VERSION